dcorns/openshift1/README.md

+# MySkills
+A web app for showcasing skills and finding talent

+### Build
+App uses ES6, CSS4, HTML5, WebPack, and grunt-add-view.
+ES6 has been limited to current browser support to avoid use of poly fills.
+#### Build Steps
+grunt--- build views
+gulp build-css:prod--- trans-pile css4 into css3
+gulp webpack:prod--- combine JavaScript modules into bundle.js

+### Client Routing
+Client side routing is controlled by intercepting the default behavior for anchor tags using the firstDo function in index.js.
+Using window.history and local storage, refresh, prev, and back buttons are properly mapped to the correct views.
+The loadView function in viewRouter is used to change views and load the views corresponding script if it has one.
+View scripts are registered in pageScript.js.

+### Shared Objects
+Properties and methods that are required by multiple views are provied by sharedObjects.js and helperMethods.js.
+The methods and objects available in these files are passed around via the mySkills object created in index.js.

+### OpenShift Deployment
 Node.js on OpenShift
 ====================================================================
 This package includes a dynamic Node.js build stage that will provide your application with a customized Node.js runtime.